• Skip to primary navigation

 A bowl of dried fruit juice, a saucepan with a small sieve inside it and a tray of dried fruit resting on paper towels.

-Making the Garibaldi
+Step 2 – Making the Garibaldi dough

-Sift 150g self raising flour and a pinch of salt together then rub in 75g butter and 25g white sugar until it forms breadcrumbs.
+Sift 150g self-raising flour and a pinch of salt together, then rub in 75g butter and 25g white sugar until it forms breadcrumbs.

 A glass mixing bowl containing flour, salt, butter and sugar.